WorldHealthOrganization/smart-ig-empty/input/pagecontent/indicators.md

-This page includes indicators and performance metrics that would be aggregated from core data elements identified and is extracted from the WHO Digital Adaptation Kit (DAK): SMART Guidelines for Immunizations (link forthcoming).
+This page includes indicators and performance metrics that would be aggregated from core data elements identified and is extracted from the WHO Digital Adaptation Kit (DAK) for <mark>[insert health domain here]</mark> (link forthcoming).

 For full operational descriptions of the indicators included and their references, see Web Annex C of the DAK.
 For machine-readable representations, see the <a href="indicators-measures.html">Indicators and Measures</a>.